I tried direct ingestion of Amazon Bedrock Knowledge Base with S3 data source

 }

-Looking at the status, it's now INDEXED, different from before.
-The ingestion has completed successfully.
+Looking at the status, it's now INDEXED which differs from before.
+Ingestion has completed successfully.

-When integrating into an application, you'll need to account for asynchronous processing by periodically polling the status using GetKnowledgeBaseDocuments.
-You'll also want to consider completion detection and error handling.
+When integrating this into an application, you'll need to be aware of the asynchronous nature and periodically poll the status using GetKnowledgeBaseDocuments.
+You'll want to be mindful of completion detection and error handling.

-Let's test this in the console by querying the knowledge base.
+Let's test this on the console by querying the knowledge base.

 aws s3 cp bedrock-intro.txt s3://${BUCKET_NAME}/documents/bedrock-intro.txt